synthizer/synthizer/manual/src/tutorials/events.md

 ## Introduction

 Synthizer supports sending events.
 Currently, it can send finished and looped events for both BufferGenerator and StreamingGenerator.
-This will be extended to other objects and concepts in futue, as appropriate.
+This will be extended to other objects and concepts in future, as appropriate.
 The events have the following meanings:

 - Finished: the generator isn't configured to loop and has reached the end.